 Below is a beautiful pair of Baroque timpani restored for Timothy Jepson at the Kansas City Symphony.
 This pair went a long way from day one to the final product. (yes that one picture is a major oval not a camera angle)

-35″ Ludwig commissioned by the Chicago Symphony in 1919 rebuilt and refurbished by Precision Classic in 2015.
+35″ Ludwig commissioned by the Chicago Symphony in 1919 rebuilt and refurbished by Precision Classic.
 Pictured here again with the Chicago Symphony and David Herbert. ( pictured below )

 Mark Guthrie dropping off a set of restored Mark XI Walter Lights for Cleveland Institute of Music